alttch/eva-js-framework/README.md

 * $eva.log\_level() has been renamed to $eva.set\_log\_level()

+* $eva.debug turns debug logs however to see messages in the JS console, its log level must be additionally set to "Verbose".
+Despite of that, it is not recommended to enable debug mode in production as it causes CPU load.

 * "fetch" is no longer bundled as it is present in the majority of environments.
 For older environments consider manually importing a polyfill (e.g. "node-fetch") and setting it to EVAOBJECT.external.fetch